 - Each year, some 12 million more girls will marry before reaching age 18 – and of those, 4 million are under age 15.

-- By 2030, it’s estimated that 150 million girls will lose their childhoods due to marriage.
+- By 2030, it’s estimated that 150 million girls will lose their childhoods due to child marriage.

-Early marriage has devastating consequences for a girl’s life, effectively ending her childhood.
-Child marriage forces a girl into adulthood before she is physically and mentally ready.
+Early marriage has devastating consequences for a girl’s life.
+Effectively, child marriage ends her childhood.
+Girls are forced into adulthood before they is physically and mentally ready.
 Child brides are frequently deprived of their rights to health, education, safety and participation.
-What’s more, an arranged marriage often means a girl is forced to wed an older man, sometimes significantly so.
+What’s more, an arranged marriage often means a girl is forced to wed an, at times significantly, older man.

 Girls married young are far less likely to stay in school, with lifelong economic impacts.
 They are often isolated, with their freedom curtailed.
 They are at higher risk of physical and sexual violence.
 Child brides are also at greater risk of experiencing dangerous complications in pregnancy and childbirth, contracting HIV/AIDS and suffering domestic violence.

 Every year, around 17 million girls give birth.
-Forced pregnancy and childbearing at a young age, when a girl’s body is not physically mature enough to deliver without complications, can also lead to devastating consequences.
+Forced pregnancy and childbearing at a young age, often a result of child marraige, when a girl’s body is not physically mature enough to deliver without complications, can also lead to devastating consequences.

 Conflict increases the inequalities that make girls vulnerable to child marriage – and its consequences.
 Families may arrange marriages for girls, believing marriage will protect their daughters from violence by strangers or armed groups, as well as to ease financial burdens on the family.